 Charles Austin Buck, originally from Pennsylvania, was a prominent executive of Bethlehem Steel Holdings.
 Buck, recently widowed, was in his 60’s when he commissioned the home.
-He named the estate “El Retiro” Spanish for “retreat.”
+He named the estate “El Retiro,” Spanish for “retreat.”
 Winter home for the northerner to enjoy with his nine children and eighteen grandkids.

-The Pinewood Estate Holiday Home Tour
+The El Retiro Holiday Home Tour

-The admission for the Gardens and Pinewood Estate Holiday Home Tour (Combo Admission) is $25 adults and $12 child (5-12).
+The Gardens and Pinewood Estate Holiday Home Tour (Combo Admission) admission is $25 for adults and $12 child (5-12).
 Kids under 5 are free.
-Dates are Nov 29, 2019 – Jan 5, 2020 10:00 am – 5:00 pm.

 7. The Singing Tower